-Fourteen hens and one rooster moved into their new shady home before the start of the 2010/2011 school year.
-Buck Moore feed supply generously donated three years’ worth of food for the flock.
+2010/2011 – Fourteen hens and one rooster moved into their new shady home before the start of the school year.
+Buck Moore Feed Supply generously donated three years’ worth of food for the flock.
 Students at Becker were responsible for collecting eggs from the four built-in nesting boxes.
 They cleaned, packaged and sold the eggs to staff and community members.
-Teachers at Becker have found innovative ways work the chickens and eggs into their science, math, art, music and Green Classroom curriculums.
+Teachers at Becker have found innovative ways to work the chickens and eggs into their science, math, art, music, and Green Classroom curriculums.

-In the fall of 2011, the new flock made their final move to the Becker Chicken Coop.
+2011 (Fall) – The new flock made their final move to the Becker Chicken Coop.
 A student contest was held to name the new arrivals, resulting in classic choices and very inventive ones.
 The school and the Bouldin Creek neighborhood spent the next year watching them grow and waiting for the first batch of eggs.
 Three chicks turned out to be roosters, so, for the sake of our neighbors, they were relocated to a small breeding farm outside the city limits.
 About this time another contest was held to see which class could predict when the first egg would be laid.
-Since then, students have been, once again, collecting and selling eggs, offsetting the cost of running the coop.

 Since then our chicken coop has seen another flock of chicks (2017-2018) and naming of these new chickens by each grade level of students.
 As the hens become ready to retire Becker finds them new homes and brings in new chickens to hatch more eggs and be part of the Green classroom lessons!